 Soviet Military: General Rodion Malinovsky becomes commander of Soviet 48th Rifle Corps.

-China: The Battle of Shanggao begins today when the Japanese 11th Army attacks the headquarters of the Chinese 19th Army.
+China: The Battle of Shanggao (a county in the northwest of Jiangxi province) begins today when the Japanese 11th Army attacks the headquarters of the Chinese 19th Army.

 That isn't all.
 In addition, ace pilot Cen Zeliu (five victories), also flying an I-15III fighter, is shot down apparently in the same engagement, also by a Zero.
-Cen is remembered as someone who did not pursue medals, but was a fine combat pilot (and also deputy commanding officer of the 5th Pursuit Group).
-The Chinese have great difficulties in the air against the Japanese, and these victories cement the superiority of the Zero over the second-rate import fighters the Chinese are forced to fly.
+Cen is remembered as someone who did not pursue medals but was a fine combat pilot (and also deputy commanding officer of the 5th Pursuit Group).
+The Chinese have great difficulties in the air against the Japanese, and these victories cement the superiority of the Zero over the second-rate import fighters the Chinese use.